mahmudhera/annotate_genomes_with_ncbi_taxid/README.md

 1. taxonkit is installed here on the GPU machine: `/home/grads/mbr5797/taxonkit`

 # TODO
 There are still some genome names that do not have a tax id associated with them.
-We need to figure out what to do with these.
+These names are in the file `genome_names_to_exclude`.
+What we need to do is: we must not use these in the simulations.
+Simple!!